vra/easybox/README.md

 ```bash
 pip3 install --user easybox
 ```
-Then run below command in termianl to begin:
+Then run below command in termial to begin:
 ```bash
 easybox
 ```